SamuelMelian/DAS-G01-2025/Iteration-3/Decisions/0008-order-state-flow.md

 ### Negative Consequences

-* Because the execution is distributed across multiple handlers, debugging may require tracing the entire processing flow to identify the failure point.
+* Because the processing logic is split across multiple handlers, debugging may require tracing the entire processing flow to identify the failure point.
-* Because the execution depends on the order in which handlers are linked, implementation mistakes during chain construction can lead to incorrect phase sequencing.
+* Bad, because the processing order is implicitly defined by how handlers are chained, which may reduce readability as the number of phases grows.

 ## Pros and Cons of the Options